yaimsc/fifa-challenge/README.md

 #### Known Bugs

 When you are selecting players:
+ - Mexico Players not showing due to API (the rest of country - players works fine, this issue comes from the API itself.
  - You need to add one more player than usual, as the setter of the array append goes with 1 select delay.
   Haven't found a solution quick enough & decided to move on to finish the project correctly.
   On `src > components > SelectTeamPlayers.js > addPlayer()` is the code to see how I am doing the process.